r44v/SimpleSharedYoutubePlaylist/README.md

 --

-It works.. but was made as a fast first try, so incredibly changes needed
+It works.. but was made as a fast first try, so incredible changes needed